Malaysia Federal Route 8: Upgrading into the Central Spine Road

 Some parts of the Federal Route 8 can be seen to have constructions which are an upgrading progress of the route.
 The highway construction can be seen after Merapoh which is at Bukit Tujuh.
 The highway will take a new route (Central Spine Road) at Chegar Perah thus reducing the accident risks involving animals and sharp corners.
 Now, some parts of the old route at Chegar Perah had been demolished and motorist have been redirected into the Central Spine Road for a few kilometres before being redirected back to the Federal Route 8 just before Bukit Tujuh (Seven Hills).

-Junctions and towns (south–north)

-The following is a list of junctions of Route 8, and the towns (in bold with capital letters) that the intersections serve.